rd--/blksc3/md/glossary.md

 ## Atom

-An atom is an indivisible value, a number or a boolean is an atom, a list or a dictionary is not.
+An atom is an indivisible value.
+A number or a boolean is an atom, a list or a dictionary is not.
-A string may or may not be an atom, in Simple Language it is.
+A string may or may not be an atom, in the Simple Language it is.

 ## Binary Operator